Ian Poulter Net Worth 2024

 • What is Ian Poulter's age?
 Ian Poulter is 48 years old

-• Is Ian Poulter single or married?
-Ian Poulter is Married (Katie Poulter)!
+• Ian Poulter is currently Married (Katie Poulter)

-• Which college/university did Ian Poulter go to?
-Ian Poulter went to The Barclay School
+• Which school did Ian Poulter go to?
+Ian Poulter attended The Barclay School

-• Ian Poulter kids names are Aimee-Leigh Poulter, Joshua Poulter, Luke Poulter, Lilly-Mai Grace Poulter
+• Ian Poulter childrens names are Aimee-Leigh Poulter, Joshua Poulter, Luke Poulter, Lilly-Mai Grace Poulter

 FAQ